2 Truths and a Lie

 - I have completed 7 marathons.

-After earning her business degree from the University of Michigan, Lisa launched her career at Leo Burnett in Chicago, where she discovered a gift for uniting strategically driven ideas with forward-thinking themes.
-She went on to build two successful businesses before moving to New York and focusing solely on the innovation space with futurethink.
+After earning her business degree from the University of Michigan, Lisa launched her career at Leo Burnett in Chicago, where she discovered a gift for applying disruptive trends and ideas to new business concepts.
+She later moved to New York where she built two successful businesses.
+Her love of teaching and creativity then led her to start FutureThink.

-With time-management skills that border on an art form, Lisa currently serves as an adviser on the boards of the Institute of Direct Marketing in London; the Association of Professional Futurists; the Institute for Triple Helix Innovation; and Novartis’ Diversity and Inclusion Board in Basel, Switzerland.
-Among her many academic activities, Lisa is a finalist judge at Idea Crossing’s Innovation Challenge held at University of Virginia, and has taught innovation and creativity at both American University and Fordham Universities.
+With time-management skills that border on an art form, Lisa likes to work hard and give back.
+She has served as an adviser on the boards of the Association of Professional Futurists; Novartis’ Diversity and Inclusion Board and on the Global Councils of the World Economic Forum.
+Among her many academic activities, Lisa has taught innovation and creativity at both American University and Fordham Universities.